 Its Monastery, which towers over the valley and proudly faces the nearby Pyrenees, was administered by the Order of Cluny.
 It backs on to a magnificent Romanesque church of typical 11th century style which served as a place of worship in the Middle Ages for the Gascony churchgoers.

-In the heart of the village, across from the Monastery, the Maison des Vins is home to the Winegrowers’ Union, along with the Committee of the SAINT MONT Wine Trade Professions (CIV Saint Mont).
+In the centre of the old village, further down from the church, the Maison des Vins houses the Wine growers’ Association and the Interprofessional Commission of the Saint Mont Wines.